Bhavishya-Gupta/CourseHelper/README.md

 ## Features

 - **Course Catalog**: Browse and search through a comprehensive list of courses offered at IITK.
-- **Course Details**: Access detailed information about each course, including prerequisites, syllabus, and instructor details.
+- **Course Details**: Access detailed information about each course including credits course number and description about the course.
 - **User Accounts**: Create and manage personal accounts to save favorite courses and plan academic schedules.
 - **Interactive Interface**: Navigate through an intuitive and user-friendly interface for seamless interaction.